RuneSkovrupHansen/programming_patterns/README.md

 Cloning interface which has a single `clone` method.
 Since it is the object being cloned that is implementing the functionality, all members are readily available.

+## Singleton

+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

+The singleton solves the two problems of:

+* Ensuring only a single object a type exist, usually used to control access to shared resource
+* Provide global access to the instance.
+A singleton has more access control than global variables

+Singleton implementation:

+* Make the default constructor private, to prevent other objects from using the `new` operator with the Singleton class.
+* Create a static creation method that acts as a constructor.
+Under the hood, this method calls the private constructor to create an object and saves it in a static field.
+All following calls to this method return the cached object.

+Requires thread handling to avoid creating multiple singleton objects at the same time.

+# Structural Patterns

+## Adapter

+Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

+An adapter converts the interface of an object, so that it is compatible with the interface of another.

+In the example the adapter is passed an instance of the object which must be adapted.
+The adapter then serves as a wrapper around the object, providing the correct interface for use.

+The adapter wraps the object which must be used by another component.
+The adapter implements an interface which describes how the component would like to consume the interface.
+The adapter is then used to implement whatever is required to call the service like the interface describes.

+An adapter changes the interface to an existing object where a decorator enhances an object without changing its interface.

+## Bridge

+Lets you split abstraction and implementation.
+Supposedly.

+Instead of adding all implementation to a single class, the implementation can be made in another class, and a reference can be made to that class.
+In this way part of the complexity of the class is abstracted away.

+Remember that dependency injection is a good thing.

+Think about dimensions of a class.
+If a class is extending in multiple dimensions it is possible that one dimension should be abstracted into another class.
+A class should have a single focus, and complexity handling variations should be abstracted away.

+Bridge pattern could also be referred to as an interface pattern.

+Single Responsibility Principle.

+## Composite

+Can be used when a problem or topic can be structured like a tree, i.e. with leafs and composites.

+An interface can be created so that each leaf and composites perform an action.

+Example of boxes (with boxes ...) with components.
+In composite pattern each could adhere to interface of calculating cost, making it easy.
+The composite action on a box would be to calculate cost of all nested boxes.

+Graphical program like Figma example.
+Interface of move and draw, composite can hold multiple objects.

+The Composite pattern provides you with two basic element types that share a common interface: simple leaves and complex containers.
+A container can be composed of both leaves and other containers.
+This lets you construct a nested recursive object structure that resembles a tree.

+Useful when complex objects can be made up of many small objects.

+## Decorator

+Wrap an object according to an interface to allow consumers to rely on the interface.
+Wrapping allows the logic to be modified slightly.

+Used to extend the behavior of a class.

+Common to use dependency injection to wrap objects.
+The object to be wrapped is passed to a wrapper class.

+## Facade